Tutorials & Integrations

 What you'll build

-A Python script that checks Bitcoin price, scans the top DeFi yield opportunities, and verifies token safety - all through one API.
+A Python script that checks Bitcoin price, scans the top DeFi yield opportunities, and inspects token risk signals - all through one API.

-By the end you'll have a reusable hive_call() function you can drop into any project.
+By the end you'll have a reusable hive_call() function for server-side scripts, backend jobs, or research tools.

 The problem: three APIs for one workflow